Taking EM 385-1-1: 24-hour Competent Person for Fall Protection training on the road

 - Fall Restraint Systems

 - Suspension Trauma and Rescue

 - Development of Fall Prevention Plan

 EM 385-1-1 Fall Protection training is provided by a number of different industry sources, including fall protection equipment manufacturers and private construction safety consultants.

 But The Korte Company offers better value to trainees and their employers by traveling from site to site to conduct the training as opposed to making trainees come to a fixed location on a fixed date and time.
 This dramatically reduces travel costs and cuts down on workers’ time away from jobs.

-At $895, the three-day course offered by The Korte Company is also hundreds of dollars cheaper than courses offered by manufacturers or consultants.
+The three-day course offered by The Korte Company is also hundreds of dollars cheaper than courses offered by manufacturers or consultants.
 We’re not trying to sell anything other than the knowledge of what it takes to keep workers safe.

-If you’d like more information about EM 385 Fall Protection Training provided by The Korte Company or are interested in setting up a course at your location, contact Ric Foulks at email@example.com or fill out the form below.
+If you’d like more information about EM 385 Fall Protection training provided by The Korte Company or are interested in setting up a course at your location, contact Ric Foulks at email@example.com or fill out the form below.